OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 Furthermore, multiple layer writing is not yet supported.
 This functionality will be added in a future update.

-Finally, writing a very large CF-1.8 dataset may incur a lot of unneccessary I/O, slowing down the creation process.
+Finally, writing a very large CF-1.8 dataset may incur a lot of unnecessary I/O, slowing down the creation process.
 This is largely part in due to dimension resizing for netCDF-3 files.
-In the future, this will be amelioriated by providing an option to take advantage of multiple infinite dimension support within NC4 (though writing such a file in NC4, may reduce read performance).
+In the future, this will be ameliorated by providing an option to take advantage of multiple infinite dimension support within NC4 (though writing such a file in NC4 may reduce read performance).
 Generally, the performance penalty from dimension resizing is greatly reduced by `specifying a larger- but still reasonable- buffer size <#layer-creation-options>`__.

 CF-1.6/WKT datasets, however, are not limited to these restrictions.